 What started as a trickle of orders turned into a small stream and the business gained traction.
 We collected feedback from our customers and consistently heard from the architects that more stone selections were needed.
 We started with only 20 products quarried from Door County, Wisconsin.
 The Quarry Mill cautiously and slowly ventured into purchasing raw stone from other quarries in Wisconsin to expand our offerings while maintaining product quality.
 Once the system was established in Wisconsin, we expanded the business to carry stone quarried throughout the United States.

 Through hard work and innovation, we have grown to become the largest online supplier of natural stone veneers.
-We offer stone from over 40 quarries throughout the country and over 280 natural thin stone veneer options.
+We offer stone from over 100 quarries throughout the world and over 400 natural thin stone veneer options.
 The business is still family owned and operated with the same values of service and quality.
 Dave has since retired.
 Kathy and Brandon manage and oversee business operations.
 Our entire team loves to see photos of finished projects.
 We are thrilled to help in the process of making our customers’ dream homes a reality.